-The Internal Revenue Service (IRS) Publication #175, Tax Information Security for Federal, State, and Local Agencies and Other Entities, specifies security controls for protecting the confidentiality of Federal Tax Information that includes media reuse and disposal.
+The Internal Revenue Service (IRS) Publication 1075, Tax Information Security Guidelines for Federal, State, and Local Agencies, specifies security controls for protecting the confidentiality of Federal Tax Information that includes media reuse and disposal.

 To prevent unauthorized disclosure of University Data, media leaving control of the responsible department and destined for reuse or disposal must have all University Data purged in a manner that renders the data unrecoverable.

 Media that will be reused within the department should likewise have all University Data purged to prevent unauthorized disclosure.